 Section 13-1.
 Prohibition against discrimination

-Direct and indirect discrimination on the basis of political views, membership of a trade union, or age is prohibited.
+(1) Direct and indirect discrimination based on political views, membership of a trade union, or age is prohibited.

-Harassment and instruction to discriminate against persons are regarded as discrimination.
+(2) Harassment and instruction to discriminate against persons for reasons referred to in the first paragraph are regarded as discrimination.

-In the case of discrimination on the basis of gender, pregnancy, leave in connection with childbirth or adoption, care responsibilities, ethnicity, religion, belief, disability, sexual orientation, gender identity or gender expression, the Equality and Anti-Discrimination Act shall apply.
+(4) In the case of discrimination based on gender, pregnancy, leave of absence in connection with childbirth or adoption, care responsibilities, ethnicity, religion, belief, disability, sexual orientation, gender identity or gender expression, the Equality and Anti-Discrimination Act shall apply.

 Read more: Working Environment Act

 Act relating to universities and university colleges (University and University College Act)